EllipseFit 3.1.1Macintosh 10.5

 Graphical displays of ellipsoid data include Nadai and Flinn graphs.
 Data can be directly digitized from photographs, or can be imported using comma or tab delimited spreadsheet files.
 Graphs can be exported as bitmap images in various formats, or as vector graphics files which can be imported into graphics editing programs, such as Adobe Illustrator.

-For Windows installation, download the file "EllipseFit_3.1.0_Win.zip" by clicking on the link above.
+For Windows installation, download the file "EllipseFit_3.1.1_Win.zip" by clicking on the link above.
 Your browser will likely download it to your "Downloads" folder.
 Open that folder, and drag the file to your Desktop.
 Right click on the file and select the "Extract All" option to unzip the file onto your Desktop.
 The resulting folder will contain the EllipseFit application, the User Manual, example files, and support files.
 You may move this folder anywhere you like, including to a thumb drive.
 The folder "Resources" must stay in the same folder as the EllipseFit.exe application.

 EllipseFit is written by Frederick W. Vollmer and is freeware.
 EllipseFit 3 is a major upgrade in active development.
 Please read the accompanying User Manual file for information on license, citation and references.
+Your input, bug reports, and suggestions are greatly appreciated.